kirbyjp/SVET/theory/theory.md

 **Cross references:** See Sec.
 4.4 The Node Ledger for the local partition identity; Sec.
 4.5 Boundary Ledger and Tests for interface experiments; Sec.
 11 Computational Implementation Layer for logging and simulation protocols; Sec.
 13 Predictions and Falsifiable Tests for experimental calibration plans.

 ### 2.7 Incoherent Channel (H) — Definition and Manifestations
+### 2.71 Coherence-Strain and Coherence-Shedding
+When a pattern moves through regions of high utilization, its degradation proceeds through two stages:

+* **Coherence-Strain ($S$):** The accumulation of coherent update demand on the local node network.
+As the incoming load ($S$) increases relative to the available budget ($B$), the local resolution latency increases.
+* **Coherence-Shedding ($\Delta H$):** When the local processing capacity is exceeded, the pattern undergoes a shedding event.
+Unresolvable exactions are rejected and fall out of the coherent ledger, collapsing into incoherent excitations ($\Delta H$), observed macroscopically as heat.

 **Statement (SVET):**
 In SVET, **H** denotes *incoherent energy* — energy that has left the coherent propagation channel and no longer carries directional phase information.
 Heat is one possible macroscopic manifestation of H, but H is a substrate‑level category that can produce multiple physical outcomes depending on the local material and boundary physics.